hapijs/joi/API.md

             validate(params, value, state, prefs) {

                 if (value % params.q !== 0) {
-                    // Generate an error, state and prefs need to be passed, q is used in the language return this.createError('number.dividable', value, { q: params.q }, state, prefs);
+                    // Generate an error, state and prefs need to be passed, q is used in the messages return this.createError('number.dividable', value, { q: params.q }, state, prefs);
                 }